iotexproject/dev-portal-content/academy/get-started-with-devnet.md

 To grant W3bstream the rights to mint erc20 tokens from the contract we just deployed in our application.

-Remember to fund the W3bstream operator address (which can be found in your project's settings, see "**W3bstream Studio**" section below on how to access your project) with enough IOTX test tokens to mint each time a data message is received by your project.
-In order to get your operator address you'll have to create a new W3bstream project, and in order to do that, you'll need an applet.
-Which you'll be able to do in the next section.
+Remember to fund the W3bstream operator address with some test tokens.
+The W3bsteam operator address can be found in your project's settings in W3bsteam Studio: see "**W3bstream Studio**" section below on how to access your project settings.
+In order to get your operator address you'll have to first create a new W3bstream project, which you'll be able to do in the next section.

 For a more specific tutorial on how to manage device binding and device identity in a W3bstream application, check out this [link](https://developers.iotex.io/posts/manage-device-identity-and-binding-with-w3bstream).